 FAQs

-Yes, it's easier to cut frozen meat when you have the right tools for the job.
+It's easier to cut frozen beef when you have the right tools for the job.
 Also, slightly defrost the meat by running it under cold water for a few minutes before slicing.

-You cut frozen ground meat by placing it on a cutting board and cutting slowly with a hard serrated knife.
+To cut frozen ground beef use a sharp serrated knife, apply gentle pressure, and make even cuts to achieve desired portions.
 Ensure the ground meat is wrapped in at least one cling film layer or plastic wrap.

 Will a Hacksaw Cut Through Frozen Meat?

-Cutting frozen meat may seem challenging, but it's easy if you have a few tricks up your sleeve.
+Cutting frozen meat is safe if you do it well and have a few tricks up your sleeve.

 If you don't want the trouble of cutting hard frozen meat, you can save yourself any hassle and order pre-sliced frozen meats from ButcherBox.